 Queenstown is renowned as one of the world's adventure capitals.
 Be it winter or summer, fun abounds for young singles and families alike in this exciting South Island town.
-Snow bunnies can hit the slopes for skiing and snowboarding, or otherwise experience the adrenaline rush of one of the world's first and most famous bungy leaps at the 47-metre high Kawarau Bridge bungy jump.
+Snow bunnies can hit the slopes for skiing and snowboarding, or experience the adrenaline rush at one of the world's first and bungy leaps: the 47-metre high Kawarau Bridge jump.

 Queenstown is also the starting point for tours to Milford Sound – a world-renowned natural wonder regularly voted among the most scenic tourist spots in the country.
 Nearby Wanaka rivals Queenstown with some of the most spectacular scenery in the Otago region and is the perfect springboard if you’re thinking of cycling the extensive Otago Central Rail Trail, or vineyard-hopping across the Central Otago wine region.

 Christchurch is the major city of the Canterbury region – a land of alpine ridges, snowfields and lake-dappled country plains.
 Most ski holidays are based on the South Island (though the North does have two ski fields to its name) so, if you’re planning a winter escape, chances are you will find yourself in the charming city of Christchurch.